vigetlabs/microcosm/docs/api/presenter.md

 Whenever the form is submitted, an `increaseCount` intent will bubble up to the associated Presenter including the serialized parameters of the form.
-Since this Presenter implements `increaseCount`, it will invoke the method with the associated parameters.
+Since this Presenter's register method includes `increaseCount`, it will invoke the method with the associated parameters.

 If a Presenter does not implement an intent, it will bubble up to any